virtual-cast/Zenject/README.md

 ## <a id="optimization_notes"></a>Optimization Recommendations/Notes

 1. Use <a href="#memory-pools">memory pools</a> with an initial size.
 This should restrict all the costly instantiate operations to scene startup and allow you to avoid any performance spikes once the game starts.
+Or, if you want to be really thorough, you could use a fixed size, which would trigger exceptions when the pool size limit is reached.

 2. Use <a href="#reflection-baking">reflection baking</a>.
 This is often simply a matter of enabling it and forgetting it, and can eliminate as much as 45% of the time spent running zenject code during scene startup.